BDX-town/Mangane/docs/architecture/TEST_AND_CI_BASELINE.md

 ## Verified Jest configuration

-The inspected Jest configuration establishes a jsdom test environment, setup files, coverage configuration, and exclusions.
-The service-worker entry is excluded from coverage, so package-level coverage cannot be treated as proof that push, notification, share-target, cache, update, or worker lifecycle behavior is tested.
+The Jest harness is operational.
+The deleted `app/soapbox/jest/test-setup.ts` and `test-helpers.tsx` files were restored, nested dependency resolution and the installed ESM-only `eld` export are mapped correctly, and Jest is explicitly scoped away from governance suites written for `node:test`.
+On 2026-07-25, `yarn test --runInBand --silent` passed **136 suites and 636 tests**.
+The service-worker entry remains excluded from Jest coverage, so this result is not proof of worker lifecycle coverage.

 ## CI evidence

 - PRs #9 and #10 had no pull-request workflow runs attached to their inspected head commits.
 - `.github/workflows/ci.yml` was not present at the inspected path.
-- Indexed repository searches for the common GitHub Actions markers `actions/checkout` and `workflow_dispatch` returned no matches.
+- The repository now contains dedicated authority workflows, including dependency and network-callsite drift gates.
+These workflows are new local changes until published and observed on GitHub.
 - These observations do not prove that the repository has no CI: alternate or unindexed workflow content, external CI, disabled workflows, branch-only workflows, and repository settings remain possible.

 ## Current gaps